flix/book/src/structs.md

 Mark the field as 'mut' in the declaration of the struct.
 ```

-We remark that immutability is _not_ transitive.
+We remark that field immutability is _not_ transitive.

 For example, we can define a struct: